 2.2.2.
-Alaska Fisheries Science Center/Northwest Fisheries Science Center West Coast Triennial Shelf Survey
+West Coast triennial shelf survey

 The Triennial Survey was first conducted by the Alaska Fisheries Science Center (AFSC) in 1977, and the survey continued until 2004 (Weinberg et al. 2002).
 Its basic design was a series of equally-spaced east-to-west transects across the continental shelf from which searches for tows in a specific depth range were initiated.
 The survey design changed slightly over time.
 In general, all of the surveys were conducted in the mid summer through early fall.
 The 1977 survey was conducted from early July through late September.
 The surveys from 1980 through 1989 were conducted from mid-July to late September.
 The 1992 survey was conducted from mid-July through early October.
 The 1995 survey was conducted from early June through late August.
-The 1998 survey was conducted from early June through early August.
-Finally, the 2001 and 2004 surveys were conducted from May to July.
-While the southern edge of the survey varied, the full latitudinal range of this assessment ( $40^{\circ}10'$ N. Lat. to the Canadian border) was consistently surveyed.
+The 1998 survey was conducted from early June through late August.
+The 1998 survey was conducted from May to July.
+While the southern edge of the survey varied, the full latitudinal range of this assessment ($40^{\circ}10'$ N. Lat. to the Canadian border) was consistently surveyed.

 Due to haul performance issues and truncated sampling with respect to depth, the data from 1977 were omitted.
 The surveys from 1980 through 1992 covered a depth range of 55-366 m.
 From 1995 through 2004, the surveys covered the depth range 55-500 m.
-In

-2004, the final year of the Triennial Survey series, the NWFSC Fishery Resource and Monitoring Division (FRAM) conducted the survey following similar protocols to earlier years.
+In 2004, the final year of the Triennial Survey series, the NWFSC Fishery Resource and Monitoring Division (FRAM) conducted the survey following similar protocols to earlier years.